top of page

 Truth has stumbled in the streets

 I’m reminded of a passage from the Book of Isaiah that I’ve been “chewing on” since 2015.
-A Prophet from the past captures many of the emotions many followers of Christ are feeling today.
+A prophet from the past captures many of the emotions many followers of Christ are feeling today.
 Note the conclusion … it comes with a dire warning.

 Therefore justice is far from us, and righteousness does not reach us; we hope for light, and behold darkness, and for brightness but we walk in gloom.
 We grope for the wall like the blind; we grope like those who have no eyes; we stumble at noon as in the twilight, among those in full vigor we are like dead men.
 We growl like bears; we moan like doves; we hope for justice, but there is none; for salvation, but it is far from us.